Jack Thayer

-John Borland Thayer III (December 24, 1894 – September 20, 1945) was a first-class passenger on RMS Titanic who survived after the ship struck an iceberg and sank on April 15, 1912.
-Aged 17 at the time, he was one of only a handful of passengers to survive jumping into the frigid sea.
+John Borland Thayer III (December 24, 1894 – September 20, 1945) was a first-class passenger on RMS Titanic who survived the ship's sinking.
+Aged 17 at the time, he was one of only a handful of passengers to survive jumping into the frigid ocean.
 He later wrote and privately published his recollection of the sinking.

 Early life

 He was born into the Thayer family, a wealthy Boston Brahmin family.
 He was the son of John Borland Thayer II, a director and a second vice president of the Pennsylvania Railroad Company and his wife, Philadelphia socialite Marian Thayer.

 Aboard Titanic

 Seventeen-year-old Thayer had been traveling in Europe with his parents and a maid named Margaret Fleming.
 They boarded the RMS Titanic at Cherbourg on Wednesday, April 10, 1912, to return to New York.
 Jack's stateroom, cabin C-70, adjoined his parents', C-68.
-Shortly after 11:40 p.m., after the ship collided with the iceberg, he dressed and went to a deck on the port side to see what had happened.
+Shortly after 11:40 p.m. on April 14, after the ship collided with the iceberg, he dressed and went to a deck on the port side to see what had happened.
 Finding nothing, he walked to the bow, where he could faintly make out ice on the forward well deck.

 Thayer woke his parents, who accompanied him back to the port side of the ship.
 Noticing that the ship was beginning to list to port, they returned to their rooms to put on warmer clothes and life vests.
 They returned to the deck, but Thayer lost sight of his parents.
 After a brief search, he presumed they had boarded a lifeboat.
 Thayer soon met Milton Long, a fellow passenger he had met just hours before.
-Both Long and Thayer attempted to board a lifeboat, but were turned away due to the policy of boarding women and children first.
 Thayer proposed jumping off the ship, as he was a good swimmer, but as Long was not, he initially opposed jumping.